-- (1) The Board of Appeals, as defined herein and as established in Chapter 62.23, Wis.
-Stats., is the Board of Appeals referred to in this Ordinance. - (2) MEMBERSHIP.
-The Board of Appeals shall consist of five members appointed by the Town Chairman and confirmed by the Town Board. - (a) Terms.
-Terms shall be for staggered three-year periods. - (b) Chairman.
+- (b) Chairman.
 Chairman shall be designated by the Town Chairman. - (c) Alternates.
-One alternate member shall be appointed by the Town Board Chairman for a term of three years and shall act only when a regular member is absent or refuses to vote due to conflict of interest. - (d) Secretary.
+A minimum of one but up to two alternate members shall be appointed by the Town Board Chairman for a term as define in 10.03 (2) (a) and shall act only when a regular member is absent or refuses to vote due to conflict of interest.

+Updated 02-13-2023 - (d) Secretary.
 Secretary shall be the Town Clerk or a Planning and Zoning Committee member appointed by the Planning and Zoning Committee Chairman. - (e) Staff.
 The Building Inspector/Zoning Administrator and any other staff or Town officers shall attend all meetings for the purpose of providing technical assistance when requested by the Board. - (f) Oaths of Office.
 Official Oaths shall be taken by all members in accordance with Chapter 19.01 and 60.31, Wis.
 Stats., within five (5) days of receiving notice of their appointment. - (g) Vacancies.
-Vacancies shall be filled for the unexpired term in the same manner as appointments for a full term.

-- (3) DUTIES AND POWERS.
+Vacancies shall be filled for the unexpired term in the same manner as appointments for a full term. - (3) DUTIES AND POWERS.
 The Board of Appeals shall have the following powers: - (a) Appeals.
 To hear and decide appeals when it is alleged there is error in any order, requirement, decision, or determination made by an administrative official in the enforcement of this Ordinance. - (b) Variances.
 To hear and decide applications for variance from the terms of this Ordinance as will not be contrary to the public interest, where, owing to special conditions, a literal enforcement will result in unnecessary hardship.
 The spirit and purposes of this Ordinance shall be observed and the public safety, welfare, and justice secured.
 Use variances shall not be granted. - (4) REVIEW BY COURT OF RECORD.
 Any person or persons aggrieved by any decision of the Board of Appeals may present to the court of record a petition duly verified setting forth that such decision is illegal and specifying the grounds of the illegality.
 Such petition shall be presented to the court within 30 days after the filing of the decision in the office of the Board of Appeals.